tahardi/bearclave/docs/concepts.md

 are properly sanitized or otherwise protected.

 In summary, TEEs provide stronger security guarantees than traditional systems at the cost of increased complexity and performance.
-They can isolate code and data from privileged software in a way that is verifiable and auditable.
-They cannot protect against physical attacks, nor guarantee access to system resources managed by the untrusted OS and hypervisor.
+They isolate code and data from privileged software in a way that can be verified and audited.
+They cannot protect against physical attacks nor guarantee access to system resources managed by the untrusted OS and hypervisor.

 ## AWS Nitro Enclaves